-To prevent harm to patient and/or others
+To prevent harm to patient or others

-- (1) Patient restraints (physical and/or chemical) should be utilized only when necessary and only in situations where the patient is exhibiting behavior that the EMS clinician believes will present a danger to the patient or others. - (2) The procedure does apply to patients treated under implied consent.
+- (1) Patient physical restraints should be utilized only when necessary and only in situations where the patient is exhibiting behavior that the EMS clinician believes will present a danger to the patient or others. - (2) The procedure does apply to patients treated under implied consent.